discord/focus-layers/README.md

 No wrapper components, no emulation, no pre-defined "list of tabbable elements", and no data attributes.
 Implemented entirely with native APIs and events, with no additional dependencies.

+## Installation

+This package is published under [`focus-layers`](https://www.npmjs.com/package/focus-layers) and can be installed with any npm-compatible package manager.

 ## Basic Usage

 Call `useFocusLock` inside a component and provide it a ref to the DOM node to use as the container